davidjb/jcu.me-user-doc/README.rst

 User documentation
 ==================

-End-user documentation for eResearch Centre systems powered by Plone.
+End-user documentation for the Research Portfolio.

-Documentation is available at http://eresearch.rtfd.org, produced after each push to this repository.
+Documentation is available at http://jcu-me.rtfd.org, produced after each push to this repository.

 About this documentation